arcus/Arcus_Labs_Orientation/new_to_omics.md

 ## Finding Variants in the Haystack

 After completing the previous steps, we have alignment maps that compare our sequences to the reference genome.
 If you take a close look at these alignments, you will see many, many deviations across the exome.
 One read might look like it has a gap; another might have a different base call.
 There are far, far more differences than real variants!
-Separating signal from noise is a complex task demanding machine learning algorithms that use a variety of inputs, including read depth and base and mapping quality scoress, to determine the likelihood that a deviation is a real variant.
+Separating signal from noise is a complex task demanding machine learning algorithms that use a variety of inputs, including read depth and base and mapping quality scores, to determine the likelihood that a deviation is a real variant.

 The likelihood of a real non-reference allele, or difference from the reference genome, can be thus measured for every position in the genome.
 We often want to compare these calls across multiple individuals who will have deviations at numerous, but not always the same, position.
 So, it is useful and customary to describe every position in the genome to facilitate this.
 Accordingly, these likelihoods are listed in a gVCF file, which represents variant calls as tab- delimited rows, one corresponding to each position in the reference.
 For compression purposes, though, large blocks without any deviation can be represented by a single row.